 Jefferson County Lake Quality

-Wisconsin, 8 lakes, average grade B (Good)
+Wisconsin, 8 lakes, average grade C (Fair)

 The county's lakes lean shallow, which makes the grades sensitive to wind, sediment-resuspension, and any nutrient inputs from the watershed.
-The cleanest lake on the books is Rock Lake (A); the most-stressed is Lake Koshkonong (D).
+The cleanest lake on the books is Rock Lake (A); the most-stressed is Lake Koshkonong (F).

 Quick Answers for Jefferson County